 Art Evolution: Compare Murders in the Rue Morgue and The Black Cat to the later games and you see a huge difference.

-Ascended Extra: Dupin, who only appeared in three of Poe's stories (Murders in the Rue Morgue was his debut), has been in all five cases so far.
+Ascended Extra: Dupin, who only appeared in three of Poe's stories (Murders in the Rue Morgue was his debut), has been in all six cases so far.

 Big Bad: Varies from story to story.
 Special note goes to Masque of the Red Death, where you have to be the one to decide whether Mayor Prospero or the Red Masque is more deserving of the title.

-Bigger Bad: You'll only learn about them if you play the bonus chapters of the collector's editions, but three of the five games have The Man Behind the Man pulling the strings in one way or another.
+Bigger Bad: You'll only learn about them if you play the bonus chapters of the collector's editions, but four of the games have The Man Behind the Man pulling the strings in one way or another.

 In The Black Cat, the Davies' mansion was previously owned by a famous illusionist.
 A rival magician, with whom he had a well-known feud going, sent him a painting as a reconciliation gift.
 The painting actually had a terrible dark spell on it which drove the illusionist mad, and later drove Mark Davies to murder his wife.

-In The Premature Burial, the cemetery's grounds-keeper is revealed to be the one who persuaded Renelle Fore to murder his wives.
+In The Premature Burial, the cemetery's Crusty Caretaker is revealed to be the one who persuaded Renelle Fore to murder his wives.

 In Masque of the Red Death, it turns out that Jacques Morro is playing both Prospero and the Red Masque for chumps so he can become the new Mayor of Lumineaux.

 In House of Usher, the real villain is the very stone from which the titular house was constructed!

 Continuity Nod: The player character's office in Masque of the Red Death has a wall of plaques, four of them dedicated to the previous games of the series.